 When Brookfield Renewable Energy Group purchased Alcoa's four hydropower dams in 2012, the 2004 agreement opened the door for Brookfield and The Nature Conservancy to pursue a transfer of the lands to The Nature Conservancy.

 In late 2013, the final 4,000 acres of the original 10,000 were transferred to The Nature Conservancy.
-In late 2015, the Conservancy completed transferring all of those lands to the U.S. Forest Service and the Tennessee Wildlife Resources Agency so they can be open to the public and managed to protect these important lands and waters, and the wildlife that depend on them.
+In late 2015, the Conservancy completed transferring all of those lands to the U.S. Forest Service and the Tennessee Wildlife Resources Agency, protecting these important lands and waters, and the wildlife dependent on them.
+This area is now also open to the public.